felixtse15/4x4-Systolic-Matrix-Multiplication-Accelerator-Model-Composer/README.md

 # Systolic Array for 4x4 Matrix Multiplication in Vitis Model Composer

-This project is a hardware accelerator for 4x4 matrix multiplication designed using **Vitis Model Composer**.
+This project is done as a class project for ELEC 522: Advanced VLSI Design at Rice University.
+The project is to design a hardware accelerator for 4x4 matrix multiplication designed using **Vitis Model Composer**.
 It implements a systolic array architecture to maximize parallelism for loading, computing, and unloading data.
 The design operates on 16-bit two's complement integer data.

 ---